alinahid477/vsphere-tkg-tunnel/README.md

 *Windows*
 ```
-start.bat k8stunnel {forcebuild}
+start.bat k8stunnel
 ```

 *linux or mac*
 ```
 chmod +x start.sh
-./start.sh k8stunnel {forcebuild}
+./start.sh k8stunnel
 ```

-*optionally pass forcebuild to force the build.
-Otherwise it will detect if image existing it will use the image and if image not existing it will build then run*
+***Optionally use a second parameter `forcebuild` to force docker build (eg: `start.sh tbs forecebuild`).
+Otherwise if the image exists it will ignore building.***

 The above docker, based on the environment variable supplied, will